 Discover one of Fredrick Law Olmsted's (the father of landscape architecture) finest works, "The Emerald Necklace."

 See the stunning New England countryside, awash with the colors of Indian Summer.
 Visit Willard Brook State Forest and there will be several picture stops along the way.
 Travel past quiet ponds and ancient farms, weathered roadside taverns and sturdy colonial churches.
 Enjoy a hot Yankee style lunch at a quaint New England tavern nestled in the heart of the mountains.
 Please note that lunch is not included in the cost of the tour.

 Celebrate the Halloween season every Friday, Saturday, and Sunday in the month of October at 9:00 p.m.
 This tour will incorporate everything on our traditional Twilight Lantern Ghost Tour with a few added effects and elements.
 Also come dressed in your scariest attire to add to the ambiance!

 Take a sightseeing bus tour from New York to one of America's most historic cities - Boston, Massachusetts.
 Boston is a city of contrasts - the old and the new.
-It was, of course, the scene of many historic events in the founding of our nation.
+It was, of course, the scene of many historic events in the founding of the American nation.